Miami Journalism Programs

 The Bachelor of Science in Journalism program prepares students for work as print media designers, online media designers, or writers.
 Students learn techniques in information gathering, fact verification, and communication.
-A focus on media ethics, laws, and regulations is also included in this journalism program.
+Tracks in the program include media and journalism studies and reporting and writing.

 Bachelor of Science in Broadcast Journalism

 The major in broadcast journalism includes coursework focusing on mass media communication, news media writing, electronic media law, and television news reporting.
 Students in this program also gain experience by providing content for the school's own weekly newscast.

 This 18-month program is a combination of academic and hands-on study.
 Coursework includes visual storytelling, media law and ethics, writing and reporting techniques, global media, sports reporting, feature writing, and international journalism.

 Lynn University is a 4-year, private not-for-profit school located in Boca Raton, Florida.
 The university's School of International Communication offers prospective journalism students an undergraduate program in multimedia journalism.

 This 4-year program offered by Lynn University requires students to complete 120 credits of coursework.
 Courses include topics like professional standards, social media, ethics and photojournalism.
 Students can also participate in a student newspaper and news website.